SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

 * Also Known as:
   * **Secret Key Cryptography**
   * **Private Key Cryptography** - but confuses with Public/Private key pairs.
+* Out-band-exchange
 * Shared secret between all participants
 * Pro: It's fast!
-So it works well in hardware implementations
+So it works well in hardware implementations and "large data transfes*
+  * This is why TLS communication first goes through assymetric to then create a symmetric session token.
 * Con
   * **Key Exchange is a major problem** - How to securily shared this in advance?
     * Some secure online channel